Search and Service

 A barrier-free building must meet various requirements in the area of doors, windows, thresholds and flooring.

-Doors should be easy to recognise, open, close and pass.
-Sufficient contrasts and the avoidance of reflections must be ensured.
-Windows should be easy to open and close from a standing or sitting position.
-Alternatively, operating aids for doors, windows and curtains can be installed.
+Doors should be easy to recognise, open, close and pass through.
+Satisfactory contrasts and the avoidance of reflections should be taken into account.
+Windows should be easy to open and close from a standing and sitting position.
+Alternatively, operating aids can be installed for doors, windows and curtains.

 Ramps are used to bridge thresholds.
-These can be permanently installed or mobile.
+These can be fixed or mobile.

-The floor coverings should be level, non-slip, easy to walk on or drive on and not be electrostatically chargeable.
+The floor coverings should be even, non-slip, easy to walk on or drive over and not electrostatically chargeable.